IonutParau/vx_standard_format/NEXT_STANDARD.md

 - `weak_enemy`, an enemy that when killed becomes the cell that killed it.
 - `driller`, the equivalent to Driller from CelLua
 - `balanced_enemy`, an enemy that when killed becomes a weak enemy
+- `player`, a push cell that can be moved by WASD, where W makes it go up, A makes it go to the left, D makes it go to the right, S makes it go down.
+- `rotational_player`, like `player`, but the directions it moves in.
+A rotation of 0 makes it go just like `player`.